 Fonts from Google Fonts, embedded Youtube videos or Twitter feeds and other content from external sites should be integrated locally into the website.
 For example, videos should be delivered directly from your own website.

-To do this, however, Usercentrics needs to further optimize its own code – especially increasing the cache times would be easy to implement.
+However, Usercentrics must further optimize its own code for this – in particular, increasing the cache times would be easy to implement.
 Modular, efficient code with low overhead would greatly reduce PageSpeed impact.

 Consider PageSpeed already in development

 Similar to space travel, safety usually takes precedence over efficiency – but you can’t do it completely without efficiency.
 The goal should therefore be: maximum security and low resource consumption.